sergix44/XBackBone/docs/configuration.md

 title: Configuration
 nav_order: 3
 ---
-# Platform Configuration
+# Configuration

-## Web Server Configuration
+## Web Server
 *Apache need the `mod_rewrite` extension to make XBackBone work properly*.

 If you do not use Apache, or the Apache `.htaccess` is not enabled, set your web server so that the `static/` folder is the only one accessible from the outside, otherwise even private uploads and logs will be accessible!

-You can find an example configuration [`nginx.conf`](https://github.com/SergiX44/XBackBone/blob/master/nginx.conf) in the project repository.
+If you are using NGINX, you can find an example configuration [`nginx.conf`](https://github.com/SergiX44/XBackBone/blob/master/nginx.conf) in the project repository.

 ## Maintenance Mode
 Maintenance mode is automatically enabled during an upgrade using the upgrade manager.
-You can activate it manually by adding in the configuration file this:
+You can activate it manually by editing the `config.php`, and adding this line:

 ```php
 return array(